emonhoque/show-tracker-v2/README.md

 ### PWA Installation
 - **Mobile**: Tap "Add to Home Screen" in your browser menu
 - **Desktop**: Look for the install button in your browser's address bar
-- **Features**: Once installed, enjoy pull-to-refresh and scroll-to-top functionality
+- **Features**: Once installed, scroll-to-top functionality, and native app-like experience

 ### Time Picker
 - Shows start at 3:00 PM and cycle through to 2:00 PM the next day